opencompl/Quidditch/README.md

  0. Get your MLIR file from your model
  1. Copy the folder of one of the existing models, and adjust the files to your module
- 2. Refer to the `uitls/run_model.h` file for documentation, and other models for examples
+ 2. Refer to the `utils/run_model.h` file for documentation, and other models for examples
  3. Go to the build directory, and run `ninja`, which recompiles everything, including your new changes
  4. The cmake build system mirrors your source directory, so if you added `runtime/samples/mynewmodel/`, the build location will be `build/runtime/samples/mynewmodel`.
  5. Add your new executable to `tests/CMakeLists.txt`

-> NB. you can override the compilation with xDSL by adding `LLVM` to the `uidditch_module` macro, which overrides the XDSL pipeline entirely and just computes everything with stock IREE `llvm-cpu` target.
+> NB. you can override the compilation with xDSL by adding `LLVM` to the `quidditch_module` macro, which overrides the XDSL pipeline entirely and just computes everything with stock IREE `llvm-cpu` target.

 ### Calling the Neural Network